 If you decide to disinherit a child, or the child of a deceased child, your will should clearly state your intention.
 And if you have a new child after you've made your will, remember to make a new will.

-To start planning your estate today, see Quicken Willmaker Plus, software meticulously designed by Nolo's legal editors to help you make wills, health care directives, powers of attorney, transfer on death deeds, and other vital estate planning documents without hiring an attorney.
+To start planning your estate today, see Quicken Willmaker & Trust, software meticulously designed by Nolo's legal editors to help you make wills, health care directives, powers of attorney, transfer on death deeds, and other vital estate planning documents without hiring an attorney.